simsoyeon123/Electronic-Times/README.md

 # electronic times 2021 Update

-CSS got so much better!
+HTML and CSS are so much better